 - If these aren’t possible or relevant, could change the story you tell yourself about why and how this thing is stressing you out?
 Try creating a new meaning that helps you see the situation differently and helps you feel better!
 One of the greatest gifts that humans have is our ability to choose one or more unique meanings from our experiences.
 There is always another way to view something, and when you see things differently you are learning how to improve your mindset and learning more about what a mindset for success is.

-Try making light of the situation where appropriate and laugh
+Try making light of the situation and laugh helps improve your mindset instantly

 - Lastly, if appropriate to the situation, simply laugh about it and make light of it.
 Moreover, decide to have a bit of fun instead.
 Probably the best stress diffuser available and one of the very best ways to improve your mindset.
 You can’t hold onto two opposing emotions at once.

 - According to Ben Tal Shahar in his book ‘Happier,’ the two foundations of happiness are meaning and pleasure.
 As a result, the above strategy will help you improve your mindset and overall success in life.
 Finally, they also hold the keys to creating a champion mindset for skyrocketing your results.

 To finish with the words of William James:-

 ‘The greatest weapon against stress is our ability to choose one thought over another.’

 In conclusion, next time you feel ‘stressed’, stop and use the above method to help you reframe, release and relieve yourself of much-imposed pressure, overthinking, ruminating and wasted energy.